dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 That means that if you import some other package's private library, a minor, theoretically non-breaking point release of that package could break your code.

-### PREFER relative paths when importing libraries within your own package's `lib` directory.
+### DO use relative paths when importing libraries within your own package's `lib` directory.

 {% include linter-rule.html rule1="avoid_relative_lib_imports" rule2="prefer_relative_imports" %}

-When referencing a library inside your package's `lib` directory from another library in that same package, either a relative URI or an explicit `package:` will work.
+When referencing a library inside your package's `lib` directory from another library in that same package, use a relative URI, not an explicit `package:` URI.

 For example, say your directory structure looks like: